Data

 method to help you do that.
 If the item is a simple numeric value (e.g. { key: "myCounter", value: 10 }

 , you provide the full key name (including collection namespace) as the first parameter and the numeric value you want to "add" to the existing value as the second parameter.
-Numbers can be positive or negative, and atomic counters support both integers and float values.
+Numbers can be positive or negative and atomic counters support both integers and float values.

-javascriptlet results = await data.add("myCounter", 1); let results = await data.add("myNegativeCounter", -1);
+javascriptconst results = await data.add("myCounter", 1); const results = await data.add("myNegativeCounter", -1);

 The add